sebdeckers/gopher-over-https/draft-sebdeckers-gopher-over-https.md

     Content-Type: application/gopher

-A GoH server response has the Gopher response as its body.
+A GoH server's HTTP response message has the Gopher response as its message body.

 # IANA Considerations